bacterial-genomics/wf-paired-end-illumina-assembly/docs/output.md

 - The extracted 16S rRNA gene sequence file from the genome assembly must meet a minimum file size criteria `[Default: 500b]`.
 This is to prevent the classification of a highly incomplete 16S rRNA gene sequence.

-- The sample identifiers in the 16S rRNA gene sequence file get renamed and this resulting file must meet a minimum file size critiera `[Default: 500b]`.
+- The sample identifiers in the 16S rRNA gene sequence file gets renamed and this resulting file must meet a minimum file size criteria `[Default: 500b]`.
 This is to prevent the classification of a highly incomplete 16S rRNA gene sequence.

-- The 16S rRNA gene sequnce file is classified using BLASTn and the resulting output file must meet a minimum file size criteria `[Default: 10b]`.
+- The 16S rRNA gene sequence file is classified using BLASTn and the resulting output file must meet a minimum file size criteria `[Default: 10b]`.
 This is to ensure that the BLASTn output file contains at least one alignment with taxonomic information to be filtered and reported.

-- The best 16S BLASTn alignment sequence filtered by bitscore is saved to a file in FastA format and must meet a minimum file size criteria `[Default: 10b]`.
+- The best 16S BLASTn alignment sequence filtered by bit score is saved to a file in FastA format and must meet a minimum file size criteria `[Default: 10b]`.
 This is to ensure that the resulting file contains alignment information that can be parsed and reported.

 </details>